magomimmo/modern-cljs/doc/tutorial-12.md

 ## First try

-To keep things simple, at the moment we're not going to be concerned with the user authentication or with any security issues.
+To keep things simple, at the moment we're not going to be concerned with user authentication or with any security issues.
 We also don't want to return any nice HTML response page.
 We just want to see if the working parts have been correctly set up.